Click on the links below to get information and advice on practical matters and procedures that follow a death on the road in Northern Ireland.

 If you would prefer a meeting, this may or may not be possible or appropriate depending on the complaint policy of the organisation, their resources, and the nature of your comments.

 When preparing your comments, it is a good idea to read the government’s Victim Charter, and other codes that set standards for criminal justice organisations to enable them to better meet victims’ needs.
-Read the latest versions of these codes and standards at www.brake.org.uk/help-for-victims/14-services-for-victims/243-agencycodes.
+You can read the latest versions of these codes and standards here.

 If you are not satisfied with a response you receive